 After the war ended, the major manufacturers were concentrating all their effort on resuming production and developing their first post-war cars.
 The B&B A/C system was effectively obsolete, and engineering resources were too scarce to apply to a limited luxury item like air conditioning.
 Besides, Detroit was selling every car they could make to meet the pent-up post war demand, so they didn’t really need a gimmick like A/C to sell more cars.
 As a result, the next car with factory air wouldn’t come out of Detroit until 1953, well over a decade after Bishop and Babcock installed their last system.

 Rod Barclay covers this period of automotive A/C history very well in his seminal book Boy!
 That Air Feels Good!
 According to Mr. Barclay, there were three major reasons for this factory A/C gap (in addition to the reasons listed above).

 One final reason had nothing to do with technology.
-Air conditioning and refrigeration at the time was a highly specialized trade, requiring special training and equipment.
+Air conditioning and refrigeration at the time (and still is) was a highly specialized trade, requiring bespoke training and equipment.
 Moreover, it was heavily unionized, like many trades in the day.
 Dealerships would have been loathe to add specialized equipment and new classes of union labor to meet these needs, especially to support only a small handful of cars.